Contact your higher education provider to check if there are any changes to your situation from 1 January 2021.

 Completing your studies in the EU from 1 January 2021

-Ask your higher education provider whether your situation will change after 31 December 2020.
+Ask your higher education provider whether there are any changes to your situation.

-Read the FCDO living in guide for the latest information on the country you’re studying in.
+Read the Foreign, Commonwealth and Development Office (FCDO) living in guide for the latest information on the country you’re studying in.

-You will be eligible for broadly the same support as students from the EU member state you are studying in, as long as you are living there by 31 December 2020 and meet residency requirements.
+You have the same right to access education as citizens from the EU member state you are studying in, as long as you were living there and lawfully resident before 1 January 2021.
+Read more specific information on living in your EU country.

 British citizens studying in the Republic of Ireland will continue to be covered by the Common Travel Area arrangements.

-Erasmus+ students already studying in the EU on 1 January 2021
+Erasmus+ students already studying in the EU from 1 January 2021

-You should be able to continue with your placement.
+You should be able to continue with your placement as part of the current programme.
 Speak to your home provider to confirm:

 - your placement will continue